Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] e vyšších třídách byla ta themata ovšem spletenější, jako kupříkladu úloha pro septimány: „Císař František Josef I., podporovatel věd a umění“, kteráž práce vynesla jednomu septimánovi vyloučení ze všech středních škol říše rakousko-uherské, poněvadž napsal, že nejkrásnějším činem tohoto mocnáře bylo založení mostu císaře Františka Josefa I. v Praze.

-Tripoli is mentioned by Leutnant Dub when he pontificates to the officers about the background for Italy declaring war on its formal ally Austria-Hungary.
-He also touches on the war between Turkey and Italy about Tripoli.
+is mentioned by Leutnant Dub when he pontificates to the officers about the background for Italy declaring war on its formal ally Austria-Hungary.
+He also touches on the war between Turkey and Italy over Tripoli.

 Background

-Tripoli is a city in North Africa, now the capital of Libya.
+is a city in North Africa, now the capital of Libya.
 It was under Ottoman rule until 1912.
-Italian supremacy was established that year after a year of armed conflict.
+Italian supremacy was established that year after a year of conflict.

 Quote(s) from the novel